-When the Boeing Shuttle Carrier Aircraft (SCA) opens to the public in 2015, visitors will have the unique opportunity to learn about the pivotal role of the Boeing Shuttle Carrier Aircraft (SCA) in NASA’s Space Shuttle program.
+When the Boeing Shuttle Carrier Aircraft (SCA) opens, visitors will have the unique opportunity to learn about the pivotal role of the Boeing Shuttle Carrier Aircraft (SCA) in NASA’s Space Shuttle program.
 Visitors ride an elevator to the main deck of the SCA.
 They step out into a large-scale cyclorama surrounding a 1/4″-scale model of the Shuttle mounted atop the SCA.
 Projections of moving clouds bathe the cyclorama and the floor beneath visitors’ feet.
 Inspirational words, mission facts and quotes by those involved in the Shuttle program are projected on the wall.

 As visitors move toward the front of the aircraft they can gather around the rail surrounding the Orientation Theater.
 A 90-second multimedia show presents the history of NASA 905 — its design and role in Shuttle history, from the wake vortex and approach/landing tests to the transfer of Shuttles.
 Using “hologram,” rear-projection technology, visitors can virtually meet the pilots and flight engineers who flew the SCA missions along with the aeronautical engineers who modified the aircraft for its historic role in the Shuttle program.